stevewatkins17/PythonForDataAnalysis/Docs/Steps for Demonstrating Iterative Python Development with Git.md

-Steps for Demonstrating Iterative Development
+Steps for Demonstrating Iterative Python Development with Git

-Creatio ex nihilo
+Creatio ex nihilo - we start with nothing.

+We demonstrate how to:
+- create a github repo
+- create & run a Python test script
+- create & run a Python script
+- "giterate" that is, perform a basic code change iteration using git

 # Step 0 - create repo "myhello"
 - on Github